HaMF/goniometer/README.md

 MinGW on Windows helpful:

   * Download the newest [installer for MinGW][7]
   * Execute the downloaded setup.
-Click yes, "I agree" and next unti...
+Click yes, "I agree" and next until...
   * ... you can choose the components.
 Choose at least the C/C++ compiler and MSYS Basic System.
 Finish the installer.
   * Launch the MinGW shell (You should find a shortcut in the start menu.)